ndsev/zserio-version-manager/README.md

 Use this if you just want to add a new zserio version to the cache (This is also triggered by `get.sh` if a non-cached version is requested).

+### Dockerfile

+The Dockerfile may be used to work with this repository on Windows, e.g. to deploy a new version of the zserio pip package.